Deployment topologies

 ✅ Acts immediately as a natural catalog for all teams API

-✅ Centralizes both mocks and tests with multi-versions and history
+✅ Centralizes both mocks and tests with multiple versions and history

 Concerns